SpoopyTim/GoodInside/README.md

-# Welcome to this full stacked Java Developer!
-Only joking, Welcome to my Github
+## Welcome to this full stacked Java Developer!
+Only joking, Welcome to my GitHub

 <!--
 **GoodInside/GoodInside** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.